 You are in the city of Epidaurus in Argolis, the eastern part of the Peloponnese in southern Greece, with your feet on the ancient theater of Epidaurus.
 In the upper stage of the ancient theater, you gaze at the heady view of the horizon.
 Tranquility.
 That’s the sentiment that overwhelms you, making you understand why the ancient Greeks chose this place for the erection of the ancient sanctuary of Asclepius, the god of medicine in ancient Greek religion and mythology.

-Yes, the ancient theatre of Epidaurus is the most beautiful open theater in the world.
-Yes, it is a UNESCO World Heritage Site in Greece.
-Yes, it is one of the top things to do in Argolis.
-Yes, you should definitely visit it.
+The ancient theatre of Epidaurus is the most beautiful open theater in the world and of course a UNESCO World Heritage Site in Greece.
+As a result, it is one of the top things to do in Argolis.

-The auditorium of the ancient theater is divided into two unequal parts, the lower and the upper theatre, separated by a horizontal pathway that allows the audience to move around.
+The auditorium of the ancient theatre at Epidaurus is divided into two unequal parts, the lower and the upper theatre, separated by a horizontal pathway that allows the audience to move around.
 There are designated seats reserved for important people in the bottom rows of both the upper and lower sections – VIPs were a thing even in ancient Greece!

 Impressive due to its immaculate symmetry and allure, the ancient theatre was in full use at least until the 3rd century AD, worshiping Asclepius through musical and theatrical events.
-Supporting the belief that dramatic shows were beneficial for both mental and physical health, the ancient theater of Epidaurus was also used for the healing of patients from all over Greece.
+Supporting the belief that dramatic shows were beneficial for both mental and physical health, the great theatre of Epidaurus was also used for the healing of patients from all over Greece.